meumesmo/BodyDataCollection/README.md

 # Body Data Collection

 This is a repository containing a set of softwares that allows to collect data from a user using the Kinect sensor from Microsoft.
+This version allows collection 2D data from the superior members, it means: Center shoulder, Shoulders, Elbows, Wrists and Hands.
+A new version will be released to collect 3D data from all the skeleton.

 ## Installing the softwares